Barbary corsairs: Sayyida al-Hurra

 Sayyida al-Hurra was a female Muslim cleric, merchant, governor of Tétouan, and later the wife of the sultan of Morocco.
-She was born around 1485 in the Emirate of Granada, but was forced to flee to Morocco when she was very young to escape the Reconquista.
+She was born around 1491 in the city of Chefchaouen, she came from a family of noble Andalusian origins from the Emirate of Granada, but her family was forced to flee to Morocco to escape the Reconquista.
 In Morocco, she gathered a crew largely of exiled Moors, and launched pirate expeditions against Spain and Portugal to avenge the Reconquista, protect Morocco from Christian pirates, and seek riches and glory.
-She co-founded the Barbary Corsairs with her allies the Barbarossa brothers.
 Sayyida al-Hurra became wealthy and renowned enough for the Sultan of Morocco, Ahmad al-Wattasi to make her his queen.
 Notably, however, she refused to marry in his capital of Fez, and would not get married but in Tétouan, of which she was governor.
-This was the first and only time in history that a Moroccan monarch had married away from his capital.
+This was the first and only time in history that a Moroccan monarch married away from their capital.

+Raïs Hamidou

+Hamidou ben Ali, known as Raïs Hamidou (الرايس حميدو), or Amidon in American literature, born around 1770, and died on 17 June 1815, near Cape Gata off the coast of southern Spain, was an Algerian corsair.
+He captured up to 200 ships during his career.
+Hamidou ensured the prosperity of the Deylik of Algiers, and gave it its last glory before the French invasion.
+His biography is relatively well known because the French archivist Albert Devoulx has found important documents, including a precious register of prizes opened by the authorities of the Deylik in 1765.
+Songs and legends have also taken hold of this charismatic character.